JoshuaEagan1/Diagnostic-and-Learning-Tools-for-Time-Series/README.md

 ![Alt
 text](/equasions/2.png)
-for = 1,2, â¦ where phi is the sample autocorrelation at lag tau
+for = 1,2, \... where phi is the sample autocorrelation at lag tau

 The actual confidence intervals are calculated using the following
 formula: